-Why it matters: The court ruling reaffirms that owning Bitcoin is still legal in China and that it is a commodity with corresponding property rights.
+Why it matters: The court ruling reaffirms that owning Bitcoin, Eth or any other altcoins is still legal in China and that it is a commodity with corresponding property rights.
 Cryptocurrency trading and financing through initial coin offerings (ICOs) are illegal in China.

 - This is not the first time a Chinese judicial body has acknowledged the legitimacy of cryptocurrecy assets.
 In 2018, the Shenzhen Arbitration Commission ruled that cryptocurrency assets should be protected in accordance with Chinese regulations on property ownership.

 - According to the court documents, the Hangzhou Internet Court said cryptocurrency meets the virtual property requirements because it is “valuable, scarce, and disposable.”

 - The court’s acknowledgment of Bitcoin’s legitimacy does not indicate that other cryptocurrency-related activities will be legalized, but some believe this to be a clear signal that the authorities are starting to loosen their control over it.